learn-co-curriculum/react-hooks-react-router-intro/README.md

 If you use `window.history.forward()` you will move back to our new URL that ends in **new-state**.

-We have now successfully implemented a basic version of **client side** routing.
+We have now successfully implemented a basic version of **client-side** routing.

 ## Manipulating History with React Router

 **React Router** is a library that gives us an easy way to interact with the History API, much like we have been doing above, from within our React applications.
-It will give us several ways to perform **programmatic navigation** and **client side** routing from React without worrying about working directly with the History API.
+It will give us several ways to perform **programmatic navigation** and **client-side** routing from React without worrying about working directly with the History API.

-The examples above give a good idea of what's happening under the hood, but from here on, we'll be using React Router for all of our client side routing needs!
+The examples above give a good idea of what's happening under the hood, but from here on, we'll be using React Router for all of our client-side routing needs!

 ## A Word About Accessibility